ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 * Verification of the source integrity of a computing context via data integrity proofing of installed software instances that are executed, and
 * Verification of the identity proofing of a computing context.

-These use case summary highlighted above is based in the follow terms defined in RFC4949 and complementary sources of terminology:
+These use case summary highlighted above is based in the following terms defined in RFC4949 and complementary sources of terminology:

 Assurance: